 Hemi Tewarson, J.D., M.P.H. is the Executive Director of the National Academy for State Health Policy (NASHP).
 Read Bio

 Disadvantage indices, such as the CDC’s Social Vulnerability Index, can help policymakers assess the health of a community and target programs and services in response to community needs.
 Amid the COVID-19 pandemic, a growing number of states have used these tools to inform their policy response, including decisions regarding the allocation and distribution of vaccines.
-This webinar will discuss states’ use of disadvantage indices to inform their COVID-19 vaccination efforts and surface lessons learned and questions for evaluation.
-The goal is to highlight early learnings to inform states’ ongoing vaccination efforts as well as potential future uses of indices to advance health equity.
+This webinar discussed states’ use of disadvantage indices to inform their COVID-19 vaccination efforts and surface lessons learned and questions for evaluation.
+The goal was to highlight early learnings to inform states’ ongoing vaccination efforts as well as potential future uses of indices to advance health equity.

-Supported by the Blue Shield of California Foundation, this webinar builds on a June 2021 AcademyHealth workshop that convened state and federal policymakers, researchers, and others to discuss emerging lessons and ongoing challenges related to the use of indices to inform COVID-19 vaccination efforts.
+Supported by Blue Shield of California Foundation, this webinar builds on a June 2021 AcademyHealth workshop that convened state and federal policymakers, researchers, and others to discuss emerging lessons and ongoing challenges related to the use of indices to inform COVID-19 vaccination efforts.